Strikes, protests test French plan to raise retirement age

-PARIS: French workers angry over proposed changes to retirement rules are halting high-speed trains, disrupting electricity supplies and taking to the streets Thursday in a day of nationwide strikes and protests seen as a major test for Emmanuel Macron and his presidency.
+PARIS: French workers angry over proposed changes to pension rules that would push back the retirement age are halting high-speed trains, disrupting electricity supplies and taking to the streets Thursday in a day of nationwide strikes and protests seen as a major test for Emmanuel Macron and his presidency.

-Police unions opposed to the retirement reform are also taking part; those who aren’t protesting are bracing for potential violence if extremist groups join the demonstrations.

-A majority of trains around France are cancelled, including some international connections, according to the SNCF rail authority.
-About 20% of flights out of Paris’ Orly Airport are canceled and airlines are warning of delays.
+Laurent Berger, head of the CFDT union, called the government’s plans a “unfair” reform on BFMTV and called on workers to “peacefully come (to the streets) to say they disagree.”

-Police unions opposed to the retirement reform are also taking part; those who aren’t protesting are bracing for potential violence if extremist groups join the demonstrations.
+Police unions opposed to the retirement reform are also taking part, while those who are on duty are bracing for potential violence if extremist groups join the demonstrations.

 Electricity workers pledged to reduce power supplies as a form of protest, and some 70% of preschool and primary school teachers said they would refuse to work Thursday, according to French media reports.
-Even high school student unions are expected to join the protests by blocking access to some schools.
+High school student unions are expected to join the protests by blocking access to some schools.

+Liliane Ferreira Marques, a 40-year-old Brazilian saleswoman from Boussy-Saint-Antoine, south of Paris, said she would be late to work because she had to wait to catch one of the few trains to Paris as the traffic was severely disrupted.

+“I agree with most of the strikers’ demands,” she said.
+“But I am paid barely the minimum wage.
+If I could I would have marched with the strikers, today but I can’t afford it.”
+She fears the proposed changes would lead “to work more to earn less.”

 The French government is formally presenting the pension bill on Monday and it heads to Parliament next month.
 Its success will depend in part on the scale and duration of the strikes and protests.

+The planned changes provide that workers must have worked for at least 43 years to be entitled to full pension.
+For those who do not fulfil that condition, like many women who interrupted their career to raise their children or those who studied for a long time and started working late, the retirement age would remain unchanged at 67.

+Those who started to work early, under the age of 20, and workers with major health issues would be allowed early retirement.

-Protracted strikes met Macron’s last effort to raise the retirement age in 2019 and he eventually withdrew it after the Covid pandemic hit.
+Protracted strikes met Macron’s last effort to raise the retirement age in 2019.
+He eventually withdrew it after the Covid pandemic hit.

 Visit news.dtnext.in to explore our interactive epaper!